OpenRailwayMap/OpenRailwayMap/README.md

 # OpenRailwayMap

- An OpenStreetMap-based project for creating a map of the world's railway infrastructure.
+ An OpenStreetMap-based project for creating a detailled map of the world's railway infrastructure.

  See the [OpenRailwayMap website](http://www.openrailwaymap.org/), the [OpenStreetMap Wiki](http://wiki.openrailwaymap.org/) and the [Github repository](https://github.com/rurseekatze/OpenRailwayMap) for more information.

+ This repository contains all project-related components, including the OpenRailwayMap [website](http://www.openrailwaymap.org/), the API interface, map rendering styles, the map renderer, the database backend, [JOSM](http://josm.openstreetmap.de/) tagging presets, validation rules for JOSM and a [Taginfo](http://taginfo.openstreetmap.org/) project file.

 ## Authors